MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexemberd.png" width="400">

+I can't mention SDFs without mentioning [ShaderToy](https://www.shadertoy.com/).
+It's the coolest website on the internet, and a god tier resource for SDFs along with raymarching, noises, shapes, and every math-related topic under the sun.
+Be sure to check it out, and try out shader programming!

 Let's start by making our first SDF, the SDF of a point.

 ### SDF of a point

 Drop down a grid in Houdini, and set the rows and columns to a large number.
-Next add a point wrangle.
+Next add a Point Wrangle.
 We want to find the distance from our current position to another point.
 Let's use the world origin `{0, 0, 0}`:

 ```c
 v@Cd = distance(v@P, {0, 0, 0});